Horizon-LEAD/Parcel_Market/README.md

 ### Examples

-In the following examples, it is assumed that the user has placed all necessary input files in the `sample-data/inputs` directory while making sure that the `sample-data/outputs` directory exists.
+In the following examples, it is assumed that the user's terminal is at the project's root directory.
+Also that all the necessary input files are located in the `sample-data/inputs` directory and that the `sample-data/outputs` directory exists.

+The user can then execute the model by running the executable.

 ```
 parcel-market -vvv --env .env \
     sample-data/input/Demand_parcels_fulfilment_test.csv \
     sample-data/input/skimTijd_new_REF.mtx \
     sample-data/input/skimAfstand_new_REF.mtx \
-    sample-data/input/Zones_v4.shp \
+    sample-data/input/Zones_v4.zip \
     sample-data/input/SEGS2020.csv \
-    sample-data/input/parcelNodes_v2.shp \
+    sample-data/input/parcelNodes_v2.zip \
     sample-data/input/trips.csv \
     sample-data/output/
 ```

-Of course one can also replace the executables name (`parcel-market`) in case `pip install -e .` is not executed with `python -m src.parcelmarket` provided that the current working directory of the shell is at the project's root directory.

-Similarly, from the project's root directory one can run the model through the docker image:
+If the package installation has been omitted, the model can of course also be run with `python -m src.parcelmarket.__main__ <args>`.

+Finally, the model can be executed with `docker run`:

 ```
 docker run --rm \
   -v $PWD/sample-data/input:/data/input \